As we head into a dry and hot summer, learn how to keep you and your family safe

 A ratepayer at any time may make arrangements to pay off their outstanding accounts by regular payments, subject to the following guidelines:

-To apply for An Agreement to Pay Rates & Charges, simply complete the application and return it to Council.
+To apply for An agreement to pay rates and charges, simply complete the application and return it to Council.

 Council can also provide a hardship application for those people in severe financial distress.